JoshuaDuma/Buzzer-Full-Stack-Development-Assessment/README.md

 Run `node main.js` to run the server on port 4111.

-Navigate to `./website` to run the React website.
+Navigate to `cd ./website` to run the React website.

 Run `npm start` to start the React website.